Furlough is not just for the Christmas holidays

 - Check their contract to see if it allows employers to force holiday during planned closures.
 If not, we suggest employers may want to review contracts.
 We offer a free review service;

 - Legislation allows if the employer gives the employee double the notice of the holiday they require the employee to take.

 We advise making decisions over how to deal with holiday in light of covid-19 and furlough.
 You may need to take advice, as employees may be able to argue that they are not able to take valid holiday during lockdown or as a result of Covid.

 Extract from government guidance below:

-Furloughed employees continue to accrue leave as per their employment contract.
+Furloughed employees continue to accrue leave as per their

 The employer and employee can agree to vary holiday entitlement as part of the furlough agreement, however almost all workers are entitled to 5.6 weeks of statutory paid annual leave each year which they cannot go below.